-4. Understand their perspective
+4. Understanding their perspective

-5. Talk about next steps
+5. Talking about the next steps

 Also, these next steps should be mutually agreed upon – talk about what is reasonable to expect given their workload and the complexity of the changes being made.

-6. Coach in the moment
+6. Coaching in the moment

-7. Commit to continuous learning
+7. Committing to continuous learning

 Make a commitment to improve your own skills and competencies in the workplace.

 If you want your employees to continuously learn and grow, lead by example.